telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/formfields.md

 ## FormField Class

 FormField class is the base class for all fields.
-Instances of this class may be found by iterating in the FormFieldCollection of[AcroForm]({%slug radpdfprocessing-model-interactive-forms-acroform%}).
+Instances of this class may be found by iterating in the FormFieldCollection of [AcroForm]({%slug radpdfprocessing-model-interactive-forms-acroform%}).

 ## FormField Properties

 The FormField class provides the following properties:

 * **FieldType**: Provides the FormFieldType of the specifying field instance.
-This property may be used to easily recognize the type of the concrete field and this way easily cast the instance to the concrete FormField class inheritor.
+This property can be used to easily recognize the type of the concrete field and easily cast the instance to the concrete FormField class inheritor.

-* **Name**: provides the name of the field.
+* **Name**: Provides the name of the field.
 Each field should have a unique name when added to a FormFieldCollection of an AcroForm.

 * **UserInterfaceName**: Provides name used by the UI when referencing the field.
 Usually shown in a tooltip when hovering the field representation on the page.
 Also shown in error messages related to field error calculations.

-* **MappingName**: name used when exporting the field data from the document.
+* **MappingName**: Name used when exporting the field data from the document.

 * **IsReadOnly**: Boolean value indicating whether the field should be threated as read-only in a PDF viewer UI.